whole-tale/ngx-dashboard/README.md

-# wt-ng-dash
+# ngx-dashboard

-A prototype rewrite of the WholeTale Dashboard in Angular 7+
+A rewrite of the WholeTale Dashboard in Angular 7+

 This project was seeded from [ng-seed/universal](https://github.com/ng-seed/univseral)